LandRegistry/govuk-frontend-flask/README.md

 ### Rate limiting

 Uses [Flask Limiter](https://flask-limiter.readthedocs.io/en/stable/) to set request rate limits on routes.
 The default rate limit is 2 requests per second _and_ 60 requests per minute (whichever is hit first) based on the client's remote IP address.
 Every time a request exceeds the rate limit, the view function will not get called and instead a [HTTP 429](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status/429) status will be returned.

+Rate limit storage can be backed by [Redis](https://redis.io/) using the `RATELIMIT_STORAGE_URL` config value in `config.py`, or fall back to in-memory if not present.
+Rate limit information will also be added to various [response headers](https://flask-limiter.readthedocs.io/en/stable/#rate-limiting-headers).

+## Next steps

+### Add your own blueprint

+### Add database functionality

+### Add user authentication

 If you're implementing user authentication using [Flask Login](https://flask-login.readthedocs.io/en/latest/) you should also use a `key_func` to identify users on routes that require authentication, for example:

 ```python
 @login_required